bfarrgaynor/BitFunnel/README.md

 In Brief
 ==========
-Bit Funnel is a small component which will pull existing attachments from a mailbox via IMAP and store them in a local target folder directory.
+Bit Funnel is a *work-in-progress* small component which will pull existing attachments from a mailbox via IMAP and store them in a local target folder directory.
 It relies on PHP's IMAP module for I/O (http://php.net/manual/en/intro.imap.php)

 I scratched this down out of necessity.
 I have found there were many attachment ripping functions out there, but nothing that seemed to do the job with any level of reliability.
 Attachments can be buried in different ways in the message body and this component takes a simple approach to try to catch them all.